JuliaMusic/MIDI.jl/paper/paper.md

 1. The `Notes` data structure and `getnotes` functionality that exists in **MIDI.jl**.
 Although the package `pretty-midi` contains similar functionality, it lacks the channel property.
 2. **MIDI.jl** is extended further into higher level applications like the ones offered by **MusicManipulations.jl** or the module `MotifSequenceGenerator` that can create specially random sequences of notes.
 3. The fact that **MIDI.jl** is written for the Julia programming language.
+4. The fact that **MIDI.jl** is the only package for handling MIDI data for the Julia programming language.
 4. **MIDI.jl** has proper, multi-page and multi-example documentation that is hosted online and is automatically updated with every commit to the repository.
 4. **MIDI.jl** does not currently have the so-called "piano roll" functionality, which plots notes as in a Digital Audio Workstation.
 5. Sequencer functionality, which has been implemented in the `python-midi` package, is currently lacking in **MIDI.jl**.